 “I found I could not fly on the north side of the island because the wind always comes from the south-east,” he said, “so I decided to get an engine.”

 The wind problem solved, he was then kept grounded by days of October rain, but he’d managed two flights over Alarm Forest and Longwood by the time Tony interviewed him at his hangar.

 “I started off in France quite a few years ago without the engine,” said Rémi, who is on the island to work for Halcrow on its airport project.
 “I took lessons.
 Then a friend showed me how to do it with an engine on days when there is no wind.

 “It takes off very very quickly.
-I don’t have an altimeter but from experience I would say I was about flying at about 700 metres, the height of Diana’s Peak.”
+I don’t have an altimeter but from experience I would say I was flying at about 700 meters, the height of Diana’s Peak.”